 These and its other benefits are undeniable, which is why despite its relative obscurity, fir essential oil is still around, being used by people who understand just how greatly it can affect a person’s health and way of life.

-Not all fir essential oils are the same.
-The more common are made from Silver fir and White fir, and some, like Douglas fir essential oil, aren’t made from true firs at all.
 Aroma Foundry’s fir essential oil is made from A. siberica, also known as Siberian fir.
 It is indigenous to Russia and Canada, and the fresh scent produced from its strongly aromatic leaves is less citrus-y and more woody than other types.
-But what makes Siberian fir different from the others?
+What, however, makes Siberian fir different from the others?

-Strictly speaking, all types of essential oils distilled from fir have the same chemical compositions with no major variations—it’s the concentrations of these chemicals that set fir trees apart from each other, and if we’re talking concentrations of the most beneficial compounds found in fir essential oils, then those from the Siberian fir take the bigger chunk of the cake.
+Strictly speaking, all types of essential oils distilled from fir have the same chemical compositions with no major variations—it’s the concentrations of these chemicals that set fir trees apart from each other.

-The following are just some of the chemicals that can be found in higher quantities in Siberian fir essential oil:
+The following are just some of the chemical compounds that can be found in higher quantities in Siberian fir essential oil:

 Compared to white fir, Siberian fir contains over twice the amount of bornyl acetate.
 Bornyl acetate is an analgesic with a highly effective anti-inflammatory property.
-Being especially aromatic, it is also often used in perfumes and cleaning agents for both air and surfaces.
-And with its antiperspirant property, it can also work well as a deodorant.
+With its antiperspirant property, it can also work well as a deodorant.

 Another chemical that Siberian fir essential oil is richer in is alpha-pinene.
-Since ancient times, this compound has been sought after in order to ease respiratory ailments like airway congestion.
+Since ancient times, this compound has been sought after in order to ease respiratory ailments, such as airway congestion.
 Collected from tree resins, alpha-pinene has also been used to fight parasitic infections both externally and internally.
-And when added to agents like animal fat or beeswax, it’s been traditionally used as both an antibacterial salve and an analgesic balm.
+When added to agents like animal fat or beeswax, it can be used as both an antibacterial salve and an analgesic balm.

 Fir essential oil owes its relaxing effects to the rich presence of delta-3-carene.
-It exhibits a measure of sedative property which, in the case of night restlessness or insomnia, helps facilitate the slowing down of the brain function.
-It is an antihistamine that could put a stopper to the excessive production of sweat and other fluids from the nose, mouth, and eyes.
+It has sedative effects and therefore helps facilitate the slowing down of the brain function.
+It is also an antihistamine that could put a stopper to the excessive production of sweat and other fluids from the nose, mouth, and eyes.

-Now that we’ve covered what sets Siberian fir essential oil apart from the essential oils derived from other fir trees, let’s get to know what makes fir essential oil special in general.
-For starters, it can potentially offer quick relief from pain, detoxify the body, and improve the metabolism—and there’s definitely a lot more where that came from.
-We’re here to look at some of its great benefits as well as the uses it could be put to.
+Fir essential oil can potentially offer quick relief from pain, detoxify the body, and improve the metabolism—and there’s definitely a lot more where that came from.
+We’re here to look at some of what the oil has to offer, as well as the uses it could be put to.

 1. Warding against infection